 We work with renowned tea experts and have built a team of passionate tea people to create our Jersey Fine Tea range.

 Our first tea garden was planted in 2017, after carefully selecting the right soils and microclimates to suit the Camellia sinensis tea bush.
-Today we have three gardens on Jersey: Mrs Pipon, Simpson and Gorey Hill.
+Today we have three productive gardens in Jersey: Mrs Pipon, Simpson and Gorey Hill with others underway.

-All of our tea is hand plucked using only tender new growth, before being processed either by hand or with traditional tea equipment.
+All of our tea is hand plucked using only tender new growth, before being processed by hand and with traditional tea equipment.

 Once planted, a tea garden can be productive for between 60 and a 100 years.
 Unlike annual crops, the soil between the rows remains relatively undisturbed giving it the chance to build organic matter and natural fertility.
 Both the long-term plants and the undisturbed soil act as carbon sinks, absorbing rather than releasing carbon into the atmosphere.